-Flywheels are made of stainless steel and can withstand high rotational speeds and wider temperature ranges, making them more durable and reliable.
+Flywheels are made of stainless steel and can withstand high rotational speeds and broader temperature ranges, making them more durable and reliable.
 They do not rely on harmful chemicals and hazardous materials commonly found in traditional batteries.
-Both the EU and US have introduced new regulations to address fire hazards related to battery power boosters.
+Both the EU and the US have introduced new regulations to address fire hazards related to battery power boosters.
 Flywheels are safe from fire hazards and have less of an overall impact on the environment.

 Another key advantage of flywheel energy storage systems is their ability to reduce carbon dioxide emissions.
-Compared to batteries, the carbon emissions savings during their manufacture and disposal are significant.
+Compared to batteries, the carbon emissions savings during manufacture and disposal are significant.
 The production of flywheels requires less energy and raw materials, and their disposal does not pose a risk to the environment, unlike battery disposal, which often results in toxic waste.